high-skyy/OS_Term_Project/README.md

 **- Previous Design**

 > Previously there was an object(Statistics) which stored the waiting time, return time, response time of a job.
-After the termination of the schedule algorithm function in Scheduler the Job object's Statistics(waitingTime, returnTime, responseTime) values were all updated and the schedule algorithm function returned the Gantt Chart(std::vector<Unit>).
+After the termination of the schedule algorithm function in Scheduler the Job object's Statistics(waitingTime, returnTime, responseTime) values were all updated and the schedule algorithm function returned the Gantt Chart(std::vector).

 ```
 # deleted class